alelievr/HDRP-Custom-Passes/README.md

 # HDRP-Custom-Passes
 A bunch of custom passes made for HDRP.
-This project have been setup for Unity 2021.1 version with HDRP 12.x.
+This project have been setup for Unity 2021.3 version with HDRP 12.x.

+If you're looking for older versions, you can find them in the git branches: [2020.2](https://github.com/alelievr/HDRP-Custom-Passes/tree/2020.2).

 ## TIPS Effect: